JonnyBeoulve/Ladybug-Frogger/README.md

 ## Note
 This game is currently in development.
 The main programming I have contributed can be found in js/app.js.

-Elements to soon be implemented:
+Work left to be done:

 * Power ups that randomly spawn in the game field.
-* Visual feedback when moving into a rock or earning a point.
+* A timer.
+* Refactoring.